verrazzano/docs/content/en/docs/guides/lift-and-shift.md

      export ORACLE_HOME=/install/directory
      ```

-1. Using the Oracle WebLogic Server Configuration Wizard, create a domain called `tododomain`.
+1. Using the Oracle WebLogic Server Configuration Wizard, create a domain called `tododomain` by specifying a `Domain Location` of `<oracle home>/user_projects/domains/tododomain`.
 Add the password for the administrative user and accept the defaults for everything else to create a simple domain with a single Administration Server.

     ```shell script
      $ORACLE_HOME/oracle_common/common/bin/config.sh
     ```

-1. To start the newly created domain, select **Start Admin Server** and click **Finish**.
+1. To start the newly created domain, run the domain's start script.

+    ```shell script
+     $ORACLE_HOME/user_projects/domains/tododomain/bin/startWebLogic.sh
+    ```
 1. Access the Console of the newly started domain with your browser, for example, [http://localhost:7001/console](http://localhost:7001/console).

 ### Add a data source configuration to access the database